 As you can read above, running on a treadmill mainly strengthens the muscles in the lower body.
 To strengthen other muscle groups or focus on some specific ones, you use strength training.
 Combining the calorie-burning and cardiovascular benefits of running on a treadmill with strength training is very effective and will multiply the effect you would get if you’re only doing one of the two.

 The best way to include strength training exercises in your treadmill workout is to do them after running.
 That’s if you want to focus on weight loss.
 If you want to focus on muscle building, it’s better to do the strength exercises first.

-It’s best to do a full body strength workout that targets all body parts.
-If you don’t want to do all the body parts on one day, you can split them up as well.
+It’s best to do a full-body strength workout that targets all body parts.
+If you don’t want to do all the body parts in one day, you can split them up as well.
 It’s best to hit all the body parts twice a week.
 Training your whole body creates a better overall physique and prevents major muscle imbalances.
-It also means you create more real world strength that’s useful in daily life.
+It also means you create more real-world strength that’s useful in daily life.

 Stretching Before And After

 Before and after any workout it is a good idea to stretch.
 If you begin working out without warming your muscles, you are more likely to injure yourself during your exercise.
 Stretching is a light way to warm up your muscles and prepare them to be used.

 - The Pike Stretch– Start by standing with your legs shoulder-width apart and reach down to put your hands in front of your toes.
 You’ll then slowly walk your hands forward while keeping them shoulder-width apart and keeping your legs straight.
 Essentially, you are walking yourself into the yoga stretch “downward dog.”
 Stay in that position for 30 seconds.
 This will stretch your hamstrings and calves.